nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221010142810/README.md

 - i know why they do it wrong
   - get it online working ASAP
   - get that part of the project done
-  - can containers even be secure? at some point you have to say, this thing runs the code, and i hope they don't get into this docker
+  - can containers even be secure? at some point you have to say, "this thing runs the code, and i hope they don't get into this docker"
     - user mode containers are starting to become a thing - research ?
 - developers != sudoers?
 - mounting development directory is an antipattern because you might forget to turn it off before releasing